 Brian McGinty is an attorney, writer, and historian with a special interest in American history and law.
-He is the author of twelve published books and 200 articles that have appeared in popular magazines and scholarly journals.
+He is the author of thirteen published books and 200 articles that have appeared in popular magazines and scholarly journals.

-His last two books have related to the heroic struggle of African Americans to achieve liberty during the nineteenth century.
+His previous two books relate to the heroic struggle of African Americans to achieve liberty during the nineteenth century.
 The Rest I will Kill: William Tillman and the Unforgettable Story of How a Free Black Man Refused to Become a Slave, was published by Liveright/W.W.
 Norton in 2016.
 Archy Lee’s Struggle for Freedom: The True Story of California Gold, the Nation’s Tragic March toward Civil War, and a Young Black Man’s Fight for Liberty was published by Lyons Press/Rowman & Littlefield in 2019.

-Three of McGinty’s previous books have described important chapters in Abraham Lincoln’s life and career, both as a practicing lawyer in Illinois and as the embattled president of the United States during the Civil War.
+Three of McGinty’s previous books describe other important chapters in Abraham Lincoln’s life and career, both as a practicing lawyer in Illinois and as the embattled president of the United States during the Civil War.
 Lincoln’s Greatest Case: The River, the Bridge, and the Making of America, describes Lincoln’s participation in a hotly contested pre-Civil War trial that made it possible for the first railroad to cross the Mississippi River.
 It was published by Liveright/W.W.
 Norton in 2015.
 Lincoln and the Court discusses Abraham Lincoln’s difficult but critically important relations with the Supreme Court during the Civil War.
 It was published by Harvard University Press in 2008.